google/benchmark/README.md

 set as a flag `--benchmark_min_time` or per benchmark by calling `MinTime` on the registered benchmark object.

+## Reporting the mean and standard devation by repeated benchmarks
+By default each benchmark is run once and that single result is reported.
+However benchmarks are often noisy and a single result may not be representative of the overall behavior.
+For this reason it's possible to repeatedly rerun the benchmark.

+The number of runs of each benchmark is specified globally by the `--benchmark_repetitions` flag or on a per benchmark basis by calling `Repetitions` on the registered benchmark object.
+When a benchmark is run more than once the mean and standard deviation of the runs will be reported.

 ## Fixtures
 Fixture tests are created by
 first defining a type that derives from ::benchmark::Fixture and then